open-spaced-repetition/fsrs4anki/README.md

 - Other algorithms and resources related to spaced repetition systems

 This carefully curated list will help you better understand FSRS and choose the right implementation for your project.
 We encourage you to explore these resources and consider contributing to the FSRS ecosystem.

+# Research Resources

+For those new to spaced repetition algorithms, we recommend starting with our comprehensive guide: [Spaced Repetition Algorithm: A Three-Day Journey from Novice to Expert](https://github.com/open-spaced-repetition/fsrs4anki/wiki/Spaced-Repetition-Algorithm:-A-Three%E2%80%90Day-Journey-from-Novice-to-Expert)

+Dive deeper into the academic foundations of FSRS and spaced repetition through our curated collection of [Datasets, Code & Research Papers](https://github.com/open-spaced-repetition/fsrs4anki/wiki/Research-resources)

+Explore our extensive collection of [Research Notebooks](https://github.com/open-spaced-repetition/fsrs4anki/wiki/Notebooks) documenting detailed analyses and experiments with FSRS and spaced repetition algorithms

 # Stargazers Over Time